 Although the content of an item is the most significant factor in determining whether or not the CAC chooses to acquire it, the specific condition or format of the item also plays a role during the appraisal process.
 For instance, materials such as scrapbooks will be evaluated for condition or content before being added to the collection.
-Additionally, barring certain exceptions, the CAC generally does not accept materials in computer-mediated formats that are obsolete, present significant migration issues, or are contained on media that can only be viewed or played using equipment that the CAC does not have.
+Additionally, barring certain exceptions, the CAC generally does not accept materials in obsolete formats that present significant migration issues, or are contained on media for which the CAC does not have playback equipment.
 Examples of media for which the CAC does not have appropriate viewing or playback equipment include 8-inch floppy disks, 5 1/4-inch floppy disks, and nitrate film.

 Ideally, digital objects should exist in open-source, non-proprietary, technology-neutral file formats, such as PDF for text-based files, TIFF for digital images, MP3 for audio files, and MPEG4 for video files.
 The CAC may decide to accession other digital file formats, even if they are not ideal, at its discretion.

 Finally, in order to protect and facilitate the long-term preservation of its extant holdings, the CAC does not accept items containing mildew or mold.

 The Head Librarian/University Archivist, in collaboration with CAC staff, has the primary responsibility for CAC collection development.
 CAC materials are normally acquired in the following manner: